TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Gettext/Index.rst

 **Syntax**

-global: [GLOBAL-var, split with \| if you want to get from an array!
-Deprecated, use GP, TSFE or getenv]
+global: [GLOBAL variable, split with \| if you want to get from an array!
+Deprecated, use GP, TSFE or getenv!]